π― LLM-as-a-Judge#

 end{cases} end{equation}`

-Continuous Judge Template (continuous
+Binary Judge Template (true_false)#

-© 2025 CVS Health and/or one of its affiliates.
+Β© 2025 CVS Health and/or one of its affiliates.
 All rights reserved.